-CoSense is our sole product approved for sale.
-As a result, we will derive substantially all of our revenues from sales of CoSense devices and consumables for the foreseeable future.
+With the exception of revenue generated from the sale of products acquired from NeoForce Group, we will derive substantially all of our revenues from sales of CoSense devices and consumables for the foreseeable future.
 If we cannot generate sufficient revenues from sales, we may be unable to finance our continuing operations.